 - Programs fully funded from other sources

 MFH completes a comprehensive review of each proposal to determine funding decisions and administer awards through grant and service contracts.

-- Programmatic review – This aspect of our process includes an assessment of the organization’s alignment with the mission and values of MFH and their expertise and capacity to carry out the activities of the project as proposed.
-Additionally, the process includes an analysis of the project’s risks, opportunities, and goals; as well as their alignment with the specific programmatic strategy.
+- Programmatic review – This aspect of the review process includes an assessment of the organization’s alignment with the mission and values of MFH and their expertise and capacity to carry out the activities of the project as proposed.
+Additionally, the process includes an analysis of the project’s opportunities, risks, and goals, as well as the alignment with MFH’s programmatic strategy.

-- Organizational review – This aspect of our process includes an evaluation of the fiscal status of applicants as well as the capacity and operational infrastructure to successfully carry out the project as proposed.
+- Organizational review – This aspect of the review process includes an evaluation of the fiscal status of applicants as well as the capacity and operational infrastructure to successfully carry out the project as proposed.

-- Contract administration – If approved for funding, a formal contract between MFH and the grantee/service provider is developed by the Foundation which includes payment and reporting schedules and other conditions.
-The contract must be fully executed prior to the beginning of the project and any costs incurred prior to execution will not be considered for purposes of the contract.
-Typically, payments are contingent upon receipt and approval of reports and submission of financial supporting documentation.
+- Contract administration – If approved for funding, a legal contract between MFH and the grantee/service provider is developed which includes payment and reporting schedules and other conditions.

 MFH will not discriminate on the basis of race, color, sex, religion, national origin, age, disability, sexual orientation, gender identity or veteran status.
-As part of the application process, applicants will be required to affirm that the applicant will not discriminate on the basis of race, color, sex, religion, national origin, age, disability, sexual orientation, gender identity, or veteran status either in its employment practices or in its policies and procedures concerning access to services.
+As part of the application process, applicants are required to affirm that the applicant will/does not discriminate on the basis of race, color, sex, religion, national origin, age, disability, sexual orientation, gender identity or veteran status either in its employment practices or in its policies and procedures concerning access to services.